 Composing interesting photographs is more important than fiddling with camera settings

-In short, I try to find something interesting, then decide on the angle and point of view, and on the framing of the photograph.
+In short, I first try to find something interesting.
+Then I decide on the angle and point of view, and on the framing of the photograph.

 I often use prime lenses with a fixed focal length, so there’s nothing to do on the camera.
 I’ll move around to get the composition I want.